 Brexit - British Exit - which refers to the UK leaving the EU.
 On balance, it is a less than perfect idea, delivered with far from perfect execution, leading to total and complete turmoil.

 However, soon after parliament, led by Theresa May, decided to trigger article 50, essentially confirming the referendum was in fact absolute and not advisory.
-The decision was followed by rigorous debate which ended in no progress whatsoever.
+The decision was followed by months of rigorous debate which ended in no progress whatsoever.

 Brexit Date Odds

 The various parties jostling for the public vote have different ideas about what should happen at the end of this long, arduous process.
 Some of those believe that we should remain and cancel the Brexit process outright.
-Though this isn’t the position of many, it is growing momentum and even became a key policy of the Liberal Democrats Election campaign.
+Though this isn’t the position of many, it is gaining momentum and even became a key policy of the Liberal Democrats Election campaign.

 Odds of Brexit cancelled evaluate the likelihood of The United Kingdom arranging a new referendum on Brexit, which results in a ‘NO’ outcome and the whole thing will be forgotten as a bad dream.
 Brexit outcome odds are updated weekly.